Art, Nature and Conservation Applied Minor (AM)

-The Art, Nature and Conservation Applied Minor is designed for students to explore the intersections of art, creativity, nature and conservation.
+The art, nature and conservation applied minor (AM) is designed for you to explore the intersections of art, creativity, nature and conservation.
 Through a combination of coursework, hands-on and experiential learning, the designation emphasizes natural history, experiences with/in nature, and the use of artistic expression to support nature and habitat conservation, biodiversity, sustainability and environmental education.